 NSF is one of the few third-party organizations that can conduct raised without antibiotics certification, and is committed to introducing this certification into China.

 NSF’s Raised Without Antibiotics certification provides consumers with the assurance that the animal products they buy have been produced without exposure to antibiotics used in human disease therapy.
 This certification provides buyers and consumers with transparency and consistency of the on-package claim and covers all animal products such as meat, poultry, seafood, fish, dairy and eggs.

 Chunlang Zhai, Senior Business Manager of JD Fresh, said in a speech at the seminar, "In the process of e-commerce development, third-party certification is of great significance to the business.
 Merchants who sells products on the JD platform must upgrade their brand premiums and combine the advantages of fresh products and e-commerce to enter the fast lane of development.
 Getting third-party certification is a very smart way to increase brand value.
 I hope that everyone on the JD platform can work together to build and promote a mature, advanced system."

-Other main participants at the seminar included Alan Zhao, JD Fresh PoP Managing Director; Wei Zhao, NSF International Director of Food Division and Audit Delivery of Greater China; Danny Zhang, NSF International Supply Chain Unit Manager; Ru Jia, NSF International Project Manager for Consumer Values Verified (CVV) and Sarah Wu, China Representative, SQF.
+Other main participants at the seminar included Alan Zhao, JD Fresh PoP Managing Director; Wei Zhao, NSF Director of Food Division and Audit Delivery of Greater China; Danny Zhang, NSF Supply Chain Unit Manager; Ru Jia, NSF Project Manager for Consumer Values Verified (CVV) and Sarah Wu, China Representative, SQF.